mesmo-dev/cobmo/docs/intro.md

 ## Contributing

-If you are keen to contribute to this project, please see <a href=../CONTRIBUTING.md>CONTRIBUTING.md.
+If you are keen to contribute to this project, please see [Contributing](contributing.md).